What is online reputation for politicians? Likely the most important thing to tend to when building your public service

 For politicians, information that is floating around on the web, even if it is decades old, can derail political campaigns.
 It can even take away your power in office.
 The wrong online reputation can have you removed from various committees.
 It can also be a handicap when it comes to political negotiations.

 Unfortunately, it is not enough to simply manage your online reputation.
 You need to be in control of the information about you.
-That is why the management and control of your online reputation for politicians strategy is so critical.
+That is why the management and control of your online reputation for politicians strategy are so critical.

 What Do You Need to Know About Your Online Reputation for Politicians?